Senpai-Sama7/Astro/README.md

 ### 🔬 Research Agent
 **Your Personal Researcher**

-- Searches the entire internet
+- Searches the web via DuckDuckGo
 - Reads and summarizes articles
 - Finds the information you need